HHSCS/Info/darules.md

 ##### Impeachment: #####
 <!--TODO: There's a >0 chance that there will be online voting for this club in the near future.
 This section will have to be edited-->

 Should it be decided that it would be beneficial to the club, any officer of the Hendersonville High School Computer Science Club may be impeached.
+However, like a revocation of club membership, this should be considered an extremely drastic measure that is used only as a last resort option after warning the offending officer several (at least 5) times about their wrongdoings.
 In order to impeach an officer, a 2/3 majority vote of the club members in attendance is required.

 Grounds for impeachment of an officer include: